- Registration & fees

 - Click on the Review your Student Account Summary, which provides an overview of charges based on your registration activity and any payments made to date.

 - Fees are due August 25th.
 We will register you by this date, provided you have submitted your Course Selection Form.

-On Carleton Central, you can expect to see the following charges.
+On Carleton Central, you can expect to see the fees listed here.
 Please use the amount you view on Carleton Central to pay your fees (it is the most accurate fee information).

 STEP FIVE: Pay your Fees

 Payment for your Fall Term is due by August 25, 2020 and your Winter Term fees are due November 25, 2020 to avoid additional charges.
 If you are receiving funding from a Government Student Aid Program such as OSAP, you may be eligible to defer fee payment beyond the payment deadline.
 See the OSAP information on the next page for more details.